 I also have City and Guilds qualifications in Training and Assessment and over the years have instructed on numerous British Trust for Conservation Volunteers, National Trust and Lantra/ATB training courses in both Dry Stone Wall and Clawdd construction.

 I have judged at a number of walling competitions including the first (known) Clawdd Construction Competition at the Sarn Ploughing Match in 2002 (right).
-Although generally I
+Although generally I compete rather than judge.

 From 1993-1998 I was Publicity Officer for the North Wales Branch of the Dry Stone Walling Association.
 I launched, produced (and was the main contributor for) the Branch magazine "Stonechat", represented the Branch at numerous events and appeared on Welsh National TV and Radio, and had various articles published in magazines and the local press.
 I also researched and wrote the technical leaflet "Specifications for Traditional Welsh Cloddiau" for the DSWA.
 In 2012 I wrote the booklets "Stonework" and "Clawdd Construction" for the North Wales Branch.
 IN 200x I became Secretary of the North Wales Branch of the DSWA, and in 2011 I was elected to the Trustee board of DSWA of GB.